Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 Caribbean financial regulators in Jamaica, Trinidad and Tobago, and Barbados have signalled that AI governance, including data governance, will be an active examination focus from 2026 onwards.
 Examination findings in this area will affect supervisory ratings and, for institutions with international correspondents, could affect correspondent banking relationships that are already under pressure across the region.

 The data sovereignty question, framed as a political or philosophical matter, can feel distant from the daily operations of a Caribbean risk manager or compliance officer.
 Framed accurately, it is a set of specific, tractable operational risks.
 Which law governs our data?
 Which AI systems process it, and on what terms?
 What happens to our data if our vendor is acquired, changes its terms, or is compelled by a foreign court?
-Can we meet our regulatory obligations in a world where our most sensitive data is outside our jurisdiction?
+Can we meet our regulatory obligations when our most sensitive data sits outside our jurisdiction?

 These are answerable questions.
 The five-pillar framework set out in this article gives Caribbean organisations a structured path to answering them.
 The time to start is now, not when regional legislation arrives, and not when a regulatory examination or a vendor dispute forces the issue.